Justin Schwartz

 Justin Schwartz (born February 9, 1965) is an American nuclear engineer and chancellor at the University of Colorado Boulder, a position he has held since July 1, 2024.
 He has spent his career as a researcher, educator, entrepreneur and academic leader.

 From August 2022 until his appointment at CU Boulder, Schwartz was the interim and then permanent executive vice president and provost at The Pennsylvania State University.
 He previously served as Harold and Inge Marcus Dean at Penn State College of Engineering from 2017 to 2022 and head of the Department of Materials Science and Engineering at North Carolina State University from 2009 to 2017.

 Early life and education

 Schwartz was born in Park Ridge, Illinois.
-He earned a bachelor’s degree in nuclear engineering in 1985 from the University of Illinois at Urbana-Champaign (where he earned Highest Honors and Bronze Tablet recognition) and a doctorate in nuclear engineering in 1990 from Massachusetts Institute of Technology.
+He earned a bachelor’s degree in nuclear engineering in 1985 from the University of Illinois at Urbana-Champaign with highest honors and a doctorate in nuclear engineering in 1990 from the Massachusetts Institute of Technology.